-AMENDMENTIn April 2022, local information was added for Gateshead.
+AMENDMENTIn October 2022, Regional local information was added.

 Effective information sharing underpins integrated working and is a vital element of both early intervention and safeguarding.
 Research and experience have repeatedly shown that keeping children safe from harm requires practitioners to record, analyse and understand the significance of the information they have about: